dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-14-big-batches-and-high-transaction-cost.md

 ---

 High transaction cost incentivizes for big batches.
 And lack of availability, causing long waiting times, drives the transaction cost up.
-So, in order to enable small batches, look for places in the system where the transaction cost, either real or perceived, is high and try to intervene at those points.
+So, in order to enable smaller batches, look for places in the system where the transaction cost, either real or perceived, is high and try to intervene at those points by finding a way to reduce that transaction cost.

 Continuous Delivery reduced transaction cost of deployments using automation.